HeliumProject/Engine/README.md

     sudo Dependencies/install-packages.sh

+libboost-all-dev is for std::regex fallback (last checked libstdc++ still had to implemented it fully) libgtk2.0-dev is for wxWidgets

 ## Compile ##

 First, grab our source tree from git and ensure that you fetch all the submodules by doing: